gph82/mdciao/doc/cli_cli/cli_cli.rst

 Command-line-interface
 ======================
 We refer to the command-line-tools collectively as the command-line-interface, or CLI.
-Their options go well beyond those shown in the `Basic Usage`_, so please use these pages or the ``mdc_command.py -h`` syntax to get help.
+Their options go well beyond those shown in the :ref:`Basic Usage`_, so please use these pages or the ``mdc_command.py -h`` syntax to get help.

 .. toctree::
    :maxdepth: 2